rusticlion/Manastorm/manastorm_codebase_dump.md

     effect.targetX = targetX or sourceX
     effect.targetY = targetY or sourceY

-    -- Store target entity for position tracking if provided in options if options and options.targetEntity then
+    -- Store source and target entities for position tracking if provided in options if options and options.sourceEntity then
+        effect.sourceEntity = options.sourceEntity

+        -- Initialize with source position including offsets if available if effect.sourceEntity.currentXOffset and effect.sourceEntity.currentYOffset then
+            effect.sourceX = effect.sourceEntity.x + effect.sourceEntity.currentXOffset
+            effect.sourceY = effect.sourceEntity.y + effect.sourceEntity.currentYOffset
+        end
+    end

+    if options and options.targetEntity then
         effect.targetEntity = options.targetEntity

+        -- Initialize with target position including offsets if available if effect.targetEntity.currentXOffset and effect.targetEntity.currentYOffset then
+            effect.targetX = effect.targetEntity.x + effect.targetEntity.currentXOffset
+            effect.targetY = effect.targetEntity.y + effect.targetEntity.currentYOffset
         end
+    end

     -- Flag for effects that should use target's actual position including offsets effect.trackTargetOffsets = (options and options.trackTargetOffsets) or (template and template.trackTargetOffsets) or false

+    -- Flag for effects that should use source position tracking effect.useSourcePosition = (options and options.useSourcePosition) or (template and template.useSourcePosition) or false

-    -- Flag for effects that should use target position instead of source effect.useTargetPosition = (options and options.useTargetPosition) or (template and template.useTargetPosition) or false
+    -- Flag for effects that should use target position tracking effect.useTargetPosition = (options and options.useTargetPosition) or (template and template.useTargetPosition) or false

     -- Timing